fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * **Shift+F9** can now be used to launch the current editor in debug mode (so, no more running a module with F9 to run it again later on in debug mode with F11).

-* Issue where the modules manager would miss the bultin modules was fixed.
+* Issue where the modules manager would miss the bultin modules was fixed (i.e.: Ctrl+1 to fix 'sys' undefined variable will show the 'import sys' fix).

 * Fixed corner case where filtering global tokens could miss some entries.